Axentro/guide/cli-apps/sushi/wallet.md

 ### Amount

-You can use this to find the amount of SUSHI and other tokens you have in your wallet:
+You can use this to find the amount of AXE and other tokens you have in your wallet:

-`sushi wallet amount -w /path/to/wallet.json -n http://testnet.sushichain.io:3000`
+`axe wallet amount -w /path/to/wallet.json -n http://testnet.axentro.io:3000`

 ```reStructuredText
   showing amount of each token for VDA2NjU5N2JlNDA3ZDk5Nzg4MGY2NjY5YjhhOTUwZTE2M2VmNjM5OWM2M2EyMWQz.